NicolasH2/ggsurvival/README.md

 # ggsurvival

-This package lets you easily plot survival information in [ggplot2](https://ggplot2.tidyverse.org/).
+This package lets you easily plot survival information in [ggplot2](https://ggplot2.tidyverse.org/) in a highly modifyable way.
+The survival curve is just a layer and you can adjust all ggplot2 parameters as you usually would.

 ## Installation
 Install the ggbrace package from the git repository: